 A couple of days prior to the release of their first recorded collaboration, “Kachf el Mahjoub / Unveiling the Hidden“, Lebanese artists EL RASS (Mazen el Sayed, words & vocals), and MUNMA (Jawad Nawfal, beats & electronic treatments), were the guest of Ruptures, for a presentation of the album and no less than three live performances.
 They were accompanied by Belgian electronic musician C-Drik, who spoke about the process of mastering the album.

-This Gun’s for Hire
+The Incompetents LIVE *This Gun’s for Hire

-Prelude To An Abyss
+The Incompetents LIVE *Prelude To An Abyss

-Bloody Rainbow (Daniel Johnston cover)
+The Incompetents (Daniel Johnston cover)

-After Hours (Velvet Underground cover)
+The Incompetents LIVE *After Hours (Velvet Underground cover)

-High Horse (feat.
+The Incompetents (feat.
 Wissam Charaf)

 Palestinian trio TASHWEESH (Basel Abbas, Ruanne Abou-Rahme & boikutt) spent two weeks in Beirut in October 2011, during which they held no less than four performances (2 for Tashweesh, organized by Ruptured, and 2 for boikutt).
 They were the guests of Ruptures for an interview & live performance, during which they were accompanied by American-born, Lebanon-based journalist Jackson Allers.